Advancing muscle health research

 - Muscle degeneration diseases (eg. muscular dystrophy).

-Compounding this is the fact that during the aging process, muscles become weaker and lose their endurance capabilities.
-This is because of the progressive loss of muscle cells and the drop in mitochondrial content within each cell.
-Mitochondria are the organelles which provide the energy (by burning fat and carbohydrate) for muscle function and endurance capabilities.
-Type 2 diabetes and obesity are also characterized by poor muscle metabolism, and these conditions currently afflict over 2 million people in Canada.
-In addition, the muscle wasting evident during the progression of cancer is responsible for approximately 30% of all cancer deaths.
-Thus, research in the area of skeletal muscle health should be at the forefront of our understanding of how to improve the quality of life of individuals affected by these conditions.
+Compounding this is the fact that during the aging process, muscles become weaker and heart function declines.
+Thus, research in the area of muscle and heart health should be at the forefront of our understanding of how to improve the quality of life of individuals affected by these conditions.

 Recent findings by York researchers

-Recent findings have also indicated that exercise, or regular physical activity, can serve an important role in attenuating the loss of muscle function evident in these conditions.
+Recent findings have also indicated that exercise, or regular physical activity, can serve an important role in attenuating the loss of muscle and cardiac function with age and the progression of disease.
 Exercise is therefore a vital intervention which can be used to help improve the quality of life of millions of people.

-At York University, there are currently 15 researchers within both Kinesiology and Health Science and Biology that are studying and researching in the area of muscle health and disease.
-Topics include the study of muscle metabolism, muscle development, and muscle adaptations to exercise, metabolic disease and cancer.
-This represents the greatest focus of research on “skeletal muscle health” in Canada.
-Under the direction of Professor David A. Hood, York University’s Canada Research Chair in Cell Physiology, York has established a unique biomedical research centre focused on skeletal muscle, called the Muscle Health Research Center (MHRC).
-It is devoted to skeletal muscle health and disease, metabolism, adaptation and the role of various forms of exercise in improving muscle function.
+At York University, there are currently 24 faculty members and greater than 120 trainees within both Kinesiology and Health Science and Biology that are studying and researching in the area of skeletal and cardiac muscle health and disease.
+Topics include the study of muscle metabolism, heart function, muscle development, blood flow regulation and muscle adaptations to exercise, metabolic disease and cancer.
+This represents the greatest focus of research on “muscle health” in Canada.
+Under the direction of Professor David A. Hood, York University’s NSERC Tier I Canada Research Chair in Cell Physiology, York has established a unique biomedical research centre focused on skeletal muscle, called the Muscle Health Research Center (MHRC).
+It is devoted to skeletal and cardiac muscle health and disease, metabolism, adaptation and the role of various forms of exercise in improving muscle function.
 The purpose of the MHRC is to facilitate the integrated study and understanding of muscle biology in the broadest terms, with implications for whole body health and the prevention of disease.
-A greater understanding of skeletal muscle function in health and disease is one of the key components of maintaining a good quality of life with functional independence.
+A greater understanding of muscle function and heart health in aging and disease is one of the key components of maintaining a good quality of life with functional independence.